ThunderSoft-SRIOV/ppa/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project
 A PPA repository for Thundersoft-SRIOV.
+Details about Debian SRIOV can be referred to [SRIOV](https://github.com/ThunderSoft-SRIOV/sriov.git)

 ## Installation